dboreham/docs.laconic.com/content/docs/dapp-developers/_index.en.md

 The Laconic Network is structured to provide greater decentralization when it comes to accessing data in Web3.
 Dapp developers can generate Watchers from their Solidity contracts.
 These Watchers allow Dapp Developers to inexpensively query the subset of Ethereum state that is relevant to their application.
 Crucially, these queries return not only the required data but also the evidence (via IPLD) to generate verifable proofs.

 Another benefit of Watchers is that queries are made using GraphQL - reducing the barrier of entry for Web2 developers and simplifying the experience for seasoned Web3 developers.

+Dapp developers can create custom Watchers and register them on the Watcher Registry, thereby earning income everytime someone else uses that Watcher.